9. TCP/IP Programming

 Try

-' there may be multiple URLs to request if there are redirects
+' you may have several URL to request if there are redirections

 While nbRedirs <= nbRedirsMax